 5 Things You Must Check When Buying a Used Car

-Buying a used car can be exciting and overwhelming at the same time.
-Too often, used cars are often sold with hidden damages or problems.
+Buying a used car can be exciting and overwhelming.
+We often see used vehicles sold with hidden damages or problems at car auctions.
 To help you avoid buying a lemon, follow our checklist of Things You Should Check When Buying a Used Car.

-A car could have issues at high speed, such as not shifting properly or feeling unstable over 50 mph, for example.
+For example, a car could have high-speed issues, such as not shifting properly or feeling unstable over 50 mph.
 Drive around a neighborhood with lots of stops and go.
-Monitor the temperature gauge during the test drive and the oil light.
+Monitor the temperature gauge and oil light during the test drive.
 When you turn on the ignition, the oil light should only come on for a few seconds.

 The temperature gauge should never go over the halfway mark.
 Check out the electronics and the operation of the air conditioner.
 If it is winter, you should still turn on the AC and see if it works correctly and if the compressor is engaging.
 Do not drive with the radio on during your test drive, but listen carefully for engine and suspension noises.

-If you find damage and the seller tries to hide it, you should be concerned with the purchase.
+If you find damage and the seller tries to hide it, you should be concerned about the purchase.
 Check the frame under the hood and in the rear by the spare tire.
+If the car was involved in a severe accident, you will often notice repairs done here.
+Look under the car for rust, and avoid vehicles with excessive rust.

 Open the hood and check the fluid levels.
 Note where the car was parked.
-Park the car in a clean area and let it run for at least a few minutes.
-Now move the car forward or backward one full car length.
+Park the vehicle in a clean area and let it run for at least a few minutes.
+Now move the vehicle forward or backward one full car length.
 Look where the car was parked.

 Do you see any wet spots underneath?